vdemeester/blog/content/posts/2018-09-06-gotest-tools-golden.md

 > Package `golden` provides tools for comparing large mutli-line strings.
 >
-> Golden files are files in the `./testdata/` subdirectory of the package under test.
+> Golden files are files in the `./testdata/` sub-directory of the package under test.

 In the previous article, we described the problem, and how to fix it by writing a small helper.
 Well, that small helper is in `gotest.tools/golden` now, and it has a tiny bit